CidSantiago/CidSantiago/README.md

 ### Welcome to my Repository! 👋 Don't mind the mess, i wasn't expecting visitors! 🤣

-I was a Junior Data Scientist at Secretaria de Saude do Estado do Ceará (Ceará's Health Department).
-Right now, i am a Data Scientist at Ministerio Público do Ceará, working with OCR and NLP :)
+I am a Data Scientist at Instituto Atlantico, here in Fortaleza!
+I was a Junior Data Scientist at Secretaria de Saude do Estado do Ceará (Ceará's Health Department) and a Data Scientist at Ministerio Público do Ceará.:)

-🔭 My main language is python, but, as you can see,, at college I had some experience with Java, C, R, MATLAB/Octave, Verilog...
+🔭 My main language is python, but, as you can see, at college I had some experience with Java, C, R, MATLAB/Octave, Verilog...

 🌱 I’m currently learning Data Engineering in general (Data streaming, data lakes, ETL...)